Open Day

 Midwifery is a rewarding career that involves much more than just delivering babies.
 Midwife means 'with woman' and the main role of a midwife is to support women and their families before, during and after a birth.

-The roles of a midwife range from clinical examinations to health and parental education and they can work in different settings including women's homes, local clinics, GP surgeries or a variety wards.
+The roles of a midwife range from clinical examinations to health and parental education.
+As a midwife, you might work in hospital wards, local clinics, GP surgeries, and people's homes.

-If this sounds like you, we would love to support you throughout you midwifery training.
-Find out more information in the tabs below.
+If this sounds like you, we'd love to support you through your midwifery training.

 I'm a midwife at the Mid Essex Health Trust